New EPA rules will force fossil fuel power plants to cut pollution

 “It’s meaningful only if these utilities obey the law.
 Unfortunately to date, many of them have not,” said Frank Holleman, a senior attorney with the Southern Environmental Law Center.

-The post New EPA rules will force fossil fuel power plants to cut pollution appeared first on Kentucky Lantern.
+The post New EPA rules will force fossil fuel power plants to cut pollution appeared first on Source New Mexico.